Scrounger/ioBroker.unifi-network/README.md

 ![image info](./doc/config_local_user.png)

-## Important

-1. **This adapter can be very resource intensive!**<br>This depends on your environment, i.e. how many unifi-devices and clients are in your network.
-This can be influenced somewhat via the realtime api `debounce time [s]` parameter in the adapter settings.
-Real-time events are not affected by this setting, only the "cyclical" real time update of devices, clients, etc.

-2. **Not all states are directly available after the adapter has started**<br>States are only created and updated when the data is sent by the network controller, this can take some time until the data is sent for the first time

 ## Changelog

 <!--
 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

 ### 1.1.2 (2025-10-02)

 - (Scrounger) login bug fix for self hosted controllers